Representation for Minor Offences in UK

 Pickpocketing, shoplifting, street robbery or robbery with no serious implications are considered minor theft offences in the UK.
 But this doesn’t mean you cannot be kept in custody by the police.
 If you find yourself in this situation you have the right to defend yourself and to be released on bail until the first hearing in the court of law where you can receive a fine, a sentence, or both, depending on the circumstances and if you have a criminal record.

 How can our defence solicitor help you in minor offences charges?

 If you have been caught and arrested by the police for a minor offence charge, it is best to ask for legal advice and representation from our defence lawyers in London.
 Our team has a vast experience in these matters and can help you obtain the best possible result.
 You can be released on bail and pay a fine instead of going to jail.
 We remind that if the charges involve a crime, the situation complicates and enters the serious offences category where a full investigation will be mandatory.
-No matter the accusation, our attorneys in the UK are able to provide you with complete legal support until the charges have been dropped.
+No matter the accusation, our advisors are able to provide you with complete legal support until the charges have been dropped.

 The video below can explain how our team of criminal defense solicitors in London can help persons accused of minor offences in UK:

 Dealing with minor offences in the UK still means you have broken the law, a case where penalties will be enforced.
 If you are released on bail and you will attend the court of law to solve your case, make sure to ask for legal representation in front of the magistrates.
 Our criminal defence lawyer in London will analyze your case and the circumstances, in order to offer a suitable approach in the court of law and to help you obtain a fine instead of imprisonment.
 If you are involved in a minor offence case you should know that our team can assist you during this process by providing you recommendations during the meetings with the authorities or applying for bail and, in the case of prosecution, our lawyers can negotiate upon your case.